Sprouting: The germination process

 The germination process takes a few days and can be done at home manually, as a semi-automated process, or industrially on a large scale for commercial use.
+The time it takes for germination depends on the type of seed and their environment.

 Typically the seeds are first rinsed to remove soil, dirt and the mucilaginous substances produced by some seeds when they come in contact with water.
 Then they are soaked for from 20 minutes to 12 hours, depending on the type and size of the seed.
 The soaking increases the water content in the seeds and brings them out of quiescence.
 After draining and then rinsing seeds at regular intervals, the seeds then germinate, or sprout.

 For home sprouting, the seeds are soaked (big seeds) or moistened (small), then left at room temperature (13 to 21 C) in a sprouting vessel.
 Many different types of vessels can be used as a sprouting vessel.
 One type is a simple glass jar with a piece of cloth or nylon window screen secured over its rim.
-"Tiered" clear-plastic sprouters are commercially available, allowing a number of "crops" to be grown simultaneously.
+Tiered clear-plastic sprouters are commercially available, allowing a number of crops to be grown simultaneously.
 By staggering sowings, a constant supply of young sprouts can be ensured.
 Any vessel used for sprouting must allow water to drain from it, because sprouts that sit in water will rot quickly.
 The seeds swell, may stick to the sides of the jar, and begin germinating within a day or two.

 Another sprouting technique is to use a pulse drip method.
 The photo below on the right shows crimson clover sprouts grown on 1/8 in urethane foam mats.
 It is a one-way watering system with micro-sprinklers providing intermittent pulses of fresh water to reduce the risk of bacterial cross-contamination with Salmonella and E. coli during the sprouting process.